 Around Valentine’s Day, I saw a lot of recipes popping up on blogs for homemade cake donuts that were baked.
 I really wanted to give them a try.
 Usually, I don’t do recipes that require a special pan that you can’t find in most kitchens.
 However, you can get a donut pan for around $10 which I think is worth the investment for fun donuts that are made at home.
-So I went out to find a donut pan.
+So I went out to find a donut pan to make mini chocolate baked donuts.
 I wanted to find a regular sized, a mini sized, and a heart shaped pan.
 I wanted to make donuts for St. Patty’s.

 I happened upon a mini donut maker at Smith’s Marketplace that was on sale for 50% off making it $12.
 I decided to go for it.
 This way I could make donuts where ever I wanted to.
 There was no need for an oven.
 I chose to make chocolate donuts with chocolate glaze, topped with St. Patty’s Day sprinkles.